-Creating high quality content will help with engagement but even then, it can take time for people to start engaging with your posts or leaving comments on them if it’s something new for them – especially at first glance without much context about your brand before clicking through from organic results pages (ORPs).
+Creating high-quality content will help with engagement but even then, it can take time for people to start engaging with your posts or leaving comments on them if it’s something new for them – especially at first glance without much context about your brand before clicking through from organic results pages (ORPs).

-That’s why it’s important to build relationships with allied groups or companies who can help drive traffic and add trusted voices of authority around any topic you cover in order to increase community trust from newcomers familiarizing themselves with these entities beforehand thereby increasing likelihood of engagement thereafter.
+That’s why it’s important to build relationships with allied groups or companies who can help drive traffic and add trusted voices of authority around any topic you cover in order to increase community trust from newcomers familiarizing themselves with these entities beforehand thereby increasing the likelihood of engagement thereafter.

 Establish a target audience to create an effective content marketing strategy; determining the right audience is vital for achieving desired results.